 There are several health benefits of CBD oil.
 Although research is still in development, certain studies show that CBD might become an alternative treatment option for seniors with different health conditions, such as:

 Arthritis is one of the major causes of disability in the United States.

-Recent reports from the Arthritis Foundation have shown that two of the most common types of arthritis — rheumatoid and osteoarthritis — may be successfully managed with the use of CBD.
+Recent reports from the Arthritis Foundation have shown that two of the most common types of arthritis — rheumatoid and osteoarthritis — may be successfully managed using CBD.

-Further research has also shown that CBD helped in reducing pain, improving sleep, and reducing anxiety among arthritis patients.
+Further research has also shown that CBD helped reduce pain, improve sleep, and reduce anxiety among arthritis patients.

 2. Chronic Pain

 Its antioxidative, antiemetic, antipsychotic, and neuroprotective properties have made CBD a reliable option for many.

 It can be used for health conditions such as lupus, nausea, post-traumatic stress, fibromyalgia, cancer pain, and even neuropathic pain.

 Studies have confirmed that CBD may be an alternative solution for anxiety.
 A study carried out by the national institute on Drug Abuse (NIDA) showed that CBD helped reduce animal stress.

 CBD has also been recommended for people with post-traumatic stress disorder and can be used to treat insomnia caused by anxiety.